 The remuneration paid to Executive Directors is determined keeping in view the industry benchmark and the relative performance of the Company to the industry performance.
-Perquisites and retirement benefits are paid according to the Company policy.
+Perquisites and retirement benefits are paid according to the Company Policy.

-Non-Executive Directors receive sitting fees for attending meetings of the Board and Board committees.
-The sitting fees are to be recommended by the Committee and to be approved by the Board.
+Non-Executive Directors receive sitting fees for attending meetings of the Board and Board Committees.
+Sitting fees to be recommended by the Committee and to be approved by the Board.

-Key Managerial Personnel/other employees
+Key Managerial Personnel/Other Employees